Incognito10011/OSP_Group_Project_2025/README.md

 #### Known issues for StartProgram script

-You will need to make the file executible yourself by useing the command
+You will need to make the file executible yourself by using the command

     chmod +x StartProgramLinuxMac